Etale cohomology of diamonds

 Thus, $U$ is affinoid.
 Every connected component of $U$ is an intersection of a connected component $\Spa(K_c,K_c^+)$ of $X$ with $U$, which is necessarily of the form $\Spa(K_c,(K_c^+)^\prime)$ for another open and bounded valuation subring $(K_c^+)^\prime\subset K_c$. \end{proof}

-The notion of w-local and totally disconnected spaces is useful as on the hand, they are rather simple, but on the other hand, there are many examples.
+The notions of w-local and totally disconnected spaces are useful as on the one hand, they are rather simple, but on the other hand, there are many examples.
 More precisely, any qcqs perfectoid space $X$ admits a universal map $X^\wl\to X$ from a w-local space $X^\wl$, and the map $X^\wl\to X$ is pro-\'etale.
 Before we formulate this result, we recall the definition of pro-\'etale morphisms.
-We recall that Convention~\ref{conv:kappasmall} is in place throughout the whole text, but we stress it again in the following definition.